• Skip to main content

 • Mix the instant coffee and boiling water to a paste and leave to cool.

 • Preheat the oven to 180ºC (fan) / 350ºF / Gas Mark 4.
-Grease and line three 23cm / 9 inch cake tins with a circle of baking parchment or greaseproof paper, (slightly smaller or larger tins will be fine!).
-(If you only have two tins, you could either make two larger layers, or bake two cakes first then clean and re-line one of the tins to bake the third).
+Grease and line two 23cm / 9 inch cake tins with a circle of baking parchment or greaseproof paper.

-• Stir in the chopped walnuts, then divide the mixture evenly between the three tins.
-Tap each tin firmly on the work surface, then bake for 18-22 minutes until an inserted skewer or knife comes out clean.
+• Stir through the chopped walnuts, then divide the mixture evenly between the two tins.
+Tap each tin firmly on the work surface to remove small bubbles, then bake for 18-22 minutes until an inserted skewer or knife comes out clean.

 • Leave to cool in the tin for a few minutes, then turn out onto a wire rack, remove the baking parchment and leave to cool completely.
 Ideally, it is best to leave the fully cooled cakes in an airtight tin or container overnight, to layer with buttercream the following day, (this helps the cakes to soften and stops a crust forming), but if you don't have time, just make sure they are completely cool throughout before starting to layer and decorate them.